VerdureChen/DSI-semantic-id-generation/README.md

 ```

 We train DSI and DSI-QG based on MS MARCO 100k data extracted from MS MARCO Passage Corpus following
 the original data and implementation of [DSI-QG](https://github.com/ArvinZhuang/DSI-QG).
-And the results are as follows:
+And the results are as follows (num_cluster=10, cluster_size=100, using 768-dim TCT-ColBERT embeddings):

 <table>
     <tr>